tisar/DashboardMOTDPlus/readme.txt

 DashboardMOTDPlus

-by Daniel Obée @ 33achtzig
+by Daniel Obee @ 33achtzig

 A simple module that allows to display the content of a standard response as Message of the Day in the OTRS dashboard.